Paleontology in South Dakota: Paleozoic

 During the early part of the Cenozoic, central and eastern South Dakota was still covered by the sea.
 The uplift responsible for the Black Hills continued to elevate their topography.
-As the Cenozoic continued the sea shrank away from the state.
+As the Cenozoic continued, the sea shrank away from the state.
 In its place, grasslands formed and were roamed by herds of grazing mammals.

 Later, during the Oligocene, at least part of South Dakota was covered in seawater.
 The White River Formation was being deposited in the White River badlands as the sea gradually receded.
 The Oligocene flora left behind few fossils, but among them were hackberry seeds and petrified wood.
 Although plant fossils are scarce, these deposits preserve one of the best Tertiary mammal faunas in the world.
 More than 175 different kinds of animals were preserved from this time.
-The local mammals included the three-toed horses, pig-like animals, the camel Poebrotherium, Protoceras, rhinoceroses, rodents, saber teeth, tapirs, and titanotheres.
+The local mammals included three-toed horses, pig-like animals, the camel Poebrotherium, Protoceras, rhinoceroses, rodents, saber-toothed cats, tapirs, and titanotheres.
 Contemporary birds also left behind bones and even an egg.
 These are significant because bird fossils are very rare.

 Many streams carried even more sediment into the region from the young Rocky Mountains and Black Hills.
-At the time South Dakota consisted of plains dotted with marshes and shallow lakes and split by wide streams.
+At the time, South Dakota consisted of plains dotted with marshes and shallow lakes and split by wide streams.
 Some of the local Oligocene wildlife left behind footprints that would later fossilize.
 The Brule Formation preserves one of only seven Oligocene fossil tracksites in the western United States.
 Volcanic activity sporadically showered the state with ash.

 During the Ice Age, glaciers scoured the state.
 As they melted, they deposited sediments that would preserve the fossil remains of creatures like bison, horses, mammoths, and mastodons.